PhilippeMitch/Data-Structures-Python/Sorting/README.md

 ### Shell Sort
 Shell sort is not for big data.
 It is used for medium-sized datasets.
 In a best-case scenario the performance of the shell Sort algorithm is $O(N)$.

+### Selection Sort
+Selection sort is an improvement on bubble sort, where we try to minimize the total number of swaps required with the algorithm.
+Selection sort's worst-case performance is $O(n^2)$.
+Note that its worst performance is similar to bubble sort and it should not be used for sorting larger datasets.